cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 web:  export NODE_ENV=production; sails lift
 ~~~

-Left from the colon we specified the **required** process type called `web` for a web app and followed by the command that starts the app server.
+Left from the colon we specified the **required** process type called `web` for a web application and followed by the command that starts the Sails server.

 ### Connecting the Sails.js Application to a Database
 Sails.js is database agnostic.
 It provides a simple data access layer that works, no matter what database you're using.
 All you have to do is plug in one of the adapters for your database.
 In this guide, we will show you how to connect your Sails.js application to a MySQL database using the cloudControl [Shared MySQL Add-on].